 The seeds are enclosed in a fleshy outer seed coat and the fruit resembles a plum.

-The leaves are green and fan shaped and composed of 2 lobes.
-Come autumn and the leaves turn a beautiful golden yellow color before they drop from the tree.
-The seed coat is yellow brown in color and emits a foul smell as it matures.
+The leaves are green and fan-shaped and composed of 2 lobes.
+Come autumn and the leaves turn a beautiful golden yellow colour before they drop from the tree.
+The seed coat is yellow-brown in colour and emits a foul smell as it matures.